 The terms of each person’s parole and probation are unique.
 Some defendants have more strict probation rules, while others might have fewer conditions as part of their parole agreement.
 Some of the most common ways people violate probation or parole in Pennsylvania include:

-While this is meant to keep those on parole or probation from being behind bars, the reality is that many placed on a detainer will remain incarcerated for weeks or months prior to their violation will be heard.
+While this is meant to keep those on parole or probation from being behind bars, the reality is that many placed on a detainer will remain incarcerated in jail or prison for weeks or months prior to their violation hearing.

 Knowing that there is the possibility of being detained for an extended period of time for a probation violation, you need to seek legal counsel immediately.

 If you don’t have a parole and probation violation lawyer, you could find yourself behind bars for the remainder of your parole or probation sentence.
 However, it’s also important to understand that rules for parole or probation violations can often be vague.